Visiting Corpus Christi, Texas

 Remember the boats used by Christopher Columbus when he first sailed across the ocean to discover the Americas?
-There is a replica of the Niña that is found at the Corpus Christi waterfront city marina for people to see and admire.
+There is a replica of the Niña at the Corpus Christi waterfront city marina for people to see and admire.

 I can only imagine how beautiful it must be to view the annual Harbor Lights Illuminated Boat Parade with the lights reflecting on the water!

-The first Saturday of each month finds people gathering at the Lawrence Street T-head for Marina Market Days where all kinds of items can be purchased in this beautiful open air setting.
+The first Saturday of each month finds people gathering at the Lawrence Street T-head for Marina Market Days where all kinds of items are available for purchase in this beautiful open-air setting.

 The Texas Surf Museum can be found in this downtown area about a block in from the waterfront and not far from the Selena Memorial.
-Everything having to do with that sport can be found for surfing enthusiasts and those who might be interested in learning more about the sport and history.
+Everything having to do with that sport is on view for surfing enthusiasts and those who might be interested in learning more about the sport and history.

 Texas Surf Museum in Corpus Christi

-The Lexington has a huge 3D theater and one can spend quite a bit of time walking through this large ship.
+The Lexington has a massive 3D theater, and one can spend quite a bit of time walking through this large ship.
 Don't worry about the Texas heat.
-With the exception of the flight and hangar decks, it is fully air-conditioned for one's comfort.
+Except for the flight and hangar decks, it is fully air-conditioned.

-Speaking of the Navy, this site just 6 miles from the downtown area has trained pilots ever since it was commissioned in 1941.
-I found it interesting to note that former President George H.W.
+The Naval Air Station, just six miles from the downtown area, has trained pilots since the year 1941.
+Former President George H.W.
 Bush was a part of the third graduating class from there.

 Texas State Aquarium

-Another interesting feature is being able to practice one's skills at a fossil dig site called the Owen's Paleo Park.
+Another exciting feature is being able to practice one's skills at a fossil dig site called Owen's Paleo Park.
 Who knows?
-Future paleontologists just might be inspired from having had this experience.
+Future paleontologists just might be inspired by having had this experience.

-As you have probably already surmised, there are no lack of beaches in and around Corpus Christi.
-Whether one wishes to sun themselves and have a dip in the water near the downtown area or venture out onto Mustang Island or travel along the 130,000 acres of the Padre Island National Seashore...it is all readily available to residents and/or visitors to Corpus Christi.
+As you have probably already surmised, there is no lack of beaches in and around Corpus Christi.
+Whether one wishes to sun themselves and have a dip in the water near the downtown area or venture out onto Mustang Island or travel along the 130,000 acres of the Padre Island National Seashore, it is all readily available to residents and visitors to Corpus Christi.

 One can bask in the warmth of the surf and sand and commune with nature in solitary fashion if one wishes.

-Other things to do and see in Corpus Christi include the following:
+Other things to do and see in this "Sparkling City by the Bay" include the following:

-The Hans & Pat Suter Wildlife Refuge where one can walk along an 800 foot boardwalk to view the marshes, birds and other wildlife; walk a nature trail or make a day of it by having a picnic.
+- The Hans & Pat Suter Wildlife Refuge where one can walk along an 800-foot boardwalk to view the marshes, birds and other wildlife, hike a nature trail or make a day of it by having a picnic.

 - Museum of Science and History will have you learning not only about animals but so much more.
 Perfect for a rainy day when outside activities would be restricted.

-- Art Museum of South Texas located at 1902 N. Shoreline Blvd. will have you admiring not only the art inside but the stunning 3 story white building made of concrete and shells that overlooks Corpus Christi Bay and the Ship Channel.
+- Art Museum of South Texas located at 1902 N. Shoreline Blvd. will have you admiring not only the art inside but the stunning three-story white building made of concrete and shells that overlooks Corpus Christi Bay and the Ship Channel.

 - Port of Corpus Christi is the 5th largest port in the United States.

-- Cole Park Anderson Amphitheater and Corpus Christi Skatepark located at 1900 Ocean Drive is a place where concerts and movies can be seen and a huge concrete skate park for skateboarders has been constructed.
+- Cole Park Anderson Amphitheater and Corpus Christi Skatepark located at 1900 Ocean Drive is a place where concerts and movies can be viewed, and a huge concrete skate park for skateboarders is available.
 Great place to have some outdoor fun!

 Visiting Corpus Christi

-Whether one is spending time in Corpus Christi to attend school as I did for my first year of college at Del Mar College or whether one is simply wishing to visit this "Sparkling City by the Bay" for other reasons, I am sure you will come away with fond memories of your time spent there.
+Whether one is spending time in Corpus Christi to attend school as I did for my first year of college at Del Mar College or whether one wishes to visit this "Sparkling City by the Bay" for other reasons, I am sure you will come away with fond memories of your time spent there.